Travel.State.Gov > International Travel > Country Information > Zimbabwe International Travel Information

 Fines for overstaying a visa can be over 1,000 USD and may involve time in jail.
 Visitors should pay careful attention to the authorized-until-date marked on their entry visa.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Photography: Photographing the Munhumutapa Building, which houses the President’s offices, is punishable by a jail term and there is no provision for paying a fine.
-It is not always apparent what the police deem sensitive and they have detained people for photographing anything they view as sensitive, no matter how innocuous it may seem.
+It is not always apparent what the police deem sensitive, and they have detained people for photographing anything they view as sensitive, no matter how innocuous it may seem.
 You should seriously consider the risks of taking pictures anywhere in Zimbabwe other than game parks and other obvious tourist attractions.

 Game Parks: Safety standards and training vary at game parks and wildlife viewing areas.
 You should ascertain whether operators are trained and licensed.
-All animal should be respected as wild and extremely dangerous.
+All animals should be respected as wild and extremely dangerous.
 Travelers should keep a safe distance from animals and remain in vehicles or other protected enclosures when visiting game parks.

 Faith-Based Travelers: See our following webpages for details:

 LGBTQI+ Travelers: The constitution of Zimbabwe outlaws marriage between people of the same gender and allows for discrimination based on sexual orientation.
 Consensual sex between men is criminalized in Zimbabwe, with both parties subject to fines of 5,000 USD or a year imprisonment or both.
 While there is no explicit legal prohibition against sexual relations between women, societal violence and harassment against LGBTQI+ individuals is pervasive.
 See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.